 Continuation of Japan 412.
 Emphasis on further development of speaking, listening, reading and writing skills.
 Prerequisite: minimum grade of B- in Japan 412 or placement by examination.
 Credit 4 units for undergraduates, 3 units for graduate students.

-L05 Japan 418 Gender and Sexuality in East Asian Religions
+L05 Japan 418 Sexuality and Gender in East Asian Religions

-In this course we explore the role of women in the indigenous religious traditions of China, Japan and Korea (Confucianism, Daoism, Shamanism and Shinto), as well as Buddhism, Christianity and Islam.
-We begin by considering the images of women (whether mythical or historical) in traditional religious scriptures and historical or literary texts.
-We then focus on what we know of the actual experience and practice of various types of religious women — nuns and abbesses; shamans and mediums; hermits and recluses; and ordinary laywomen — both historically and in more recent times.
-Class materials include: literary and religious texts; historical and ethnological studies; biographies and memoirs; and occasional videos and films.
-Prerequisites: This class is conducted as a seminar, with minimal lectures; substantial reading and writing; and lots of class discussion.
-For this reason, students who are not either upper-level undergraduates or graduate students, or who have little or no background in East Asian religion or culture, need to obtain the instructor's permission before enrolling.
+In this course we will explore the role of women in the religious traditions of China, Japan and Korea, with a focus on Buddhism, Daoism, Shamanism, Shinto and the so-called "New Religions."
+We will begin by considering the images of women (whether mythical or historical) in traditional religious scriptures and historical or literary texts.
+We will then focus on what we know of the actual experience and practice of various types of religious women — nuns and abbesses, shamans and mediums, hermits and recluses, and ordinary laywomen — both historically and in more recent times.
+Class materials will include literary and religious texts, historical and ethnological studies, biographies and memoirs, and occasional videos and films.
+Prerequisites: This class will be conducted as a seminar, with minimal lectures, substantial reading and writing, and lots of class discussion.
+For this reason, students who are not either upper-level undergraduates or graduate students, or who have little or no background in East Asian religion or culture, will need to obtain the instructor's permission before enrolling.

 Same as L23 Re St 418